agrrh/agrrh.com/pages/about.md

 My professional experience includes (from recent to older):

-- System administrator (DevOps) at Yandex
+- System administrator (DevOps)
 - Head of technical support department
-- Technical support specialist @ Internet Service and Hosting Providers
+- Technical support specialist, ISP and Hosting

 See [CV page]({filename}cv.md) to know more in this perspective.